-The Quick Service Dining Plan is offered to guests as both, a convenience and a way to save money.
-But we also know that Disney needs make a profit on it, obviously they can't just give free food away.
-So how do they do it?
+The Quick Service Dining Plan is offered to guests as a way to save money on dining costs.
+But we also know that Disney needs make a profit.
+So what's the catch?
 For starters, menu prices are slightly inflated i.e, the $9 hamburger meal but Disney also bets on the fact that many guests won't use an optimized strategy to actually save real dollars on it.
-And if you don't use an optimized strategy to save money, odds are you won't meet or exceed the cost of the dining plan.
+And if you don't use make a plan to save money, odds are you won't meet or exceed the cost of the dining plan.

-Our research shows that the Quick Service plan is a good deal for children ages 3-9.
-But in order for adults to save money with the Quick Service Dining Plan, it cannot be left to chance.
-To save money advance planning is required and it starts with researching the online menus at the official Walt Disney World website or unofficial websites such as TouringPlans.com.
-Sometimes TouringPlans has more current information.
+As a travel professional specializing in Walt Disney World Resort, I have studied all three dining plans at length.
+My research shows that the Quick Service plan is a good deal for children ages 3-9.
+So it's ideal for families.
+But in order for adults to save money, it's a bit more difficult.
+Start with researching the online menus at the official Walt Disney World website or TouringPlans.com.

 With the Quick Service Dining Plan each guest will receive:

 These entitlements are per person, per package night.
 The refillable mug can be used at your hotel’s beverage fountain for soft drinks, coffee and tea.
 Each of your entitlements can be used at any time and in any combination throughout your stay.
 Just be sure to use them all by midnight of your departure day.

 A quick service meal is similar to a fast-food style restaurant, similar to McDonalds: you place an order at the counter, pick up your tray, and find a place to sit.
 Most quick service dining locations offer combo meals (ex: burger and fries) and the Dining Plan will include your drink.

 Guests have several new beverage options available including non-alcoholic specialty beverages and, for Guests 21 and older, beer, wine and cocktails with entrees.